While everyone knows how important it is to stay hydrated, not many people consider vegetables as a good source of hydration.

 Effects of Roasting on Nuts' Hydration Factor

-Nuts might be tiny hydration warriors before they meet the oven, but roasting turns them into desert nomads with little to offer for your water needs.
+Nuts might be tiny hydration warriors before they meet the oven, but roasting turns removes all their water content.
 The already low moisture content in nuts – think between one and nine percent – drops even more once roasted.

-So, if you're looking to stay hydrated, munching on raw almonds rather than their toasted counterparts is like choosing an oasis over a mirage.
+So, if you're looking to stay hydrated, munching on raw almonds rather than their toasted counterparts is the first step.

-Cooking methods play kitchen alchemy with food and water content all the time.
+Cooking methods affect water content as well.
 Grilling that steak?
 You're sending some of its 50-59% water packing directly into those sizzling flames below.

 Choosing Vegetables for Optimal Hydration